Chapter 5

 He took care of our home without a single complaint.
 Every day when I returned from work, I'd see him waiting with a smile.
 He'd welcome me like I was the best part of his day.
 And even after hours of classes or studying, he always found time to prepare dinner or tidy up the living room.

 When he had exams coming up, I'd help him study.
 He was smart, but sometimes he struggled to organize things.
-I would sit next to him and walk him through the concepts one by one—economics, accounting, basic models.
-Things that came naturally to me.
+I would sit next to him and walk him through the concepts one by one.
+Economics, accounting, basic models.
+This was my expertise, after all.

 He always looked so amazed when I explained things.